seiyaku

 A: They only work on wick-ends!

 A unity candle can be stored for a lifetime, and lit during wedding anniversary dinners.
+So glowmantic!

 Some churches encourage couples to have their unity candle ceremony during the reception, to avoid taking focus away from the central ritual in the wedding ceremony; i.e., the exchange of vows.

-A popular candle arrangement at the entrance of wedding receptions is a dozen or so small candles organized in the shape of a heart.
+A popular candle arrangement at the entrance of wedding receptions is a dozen or so small candles arranged in the shape of a heart.
 The heart has long been a symbol of love, and a candle heart layout gives a special warmth.

 Prayers